A-I-Research-Facility/Deep-Learning-Chatbot/README.md

 An intelligent chatbot trained on database made by Reddit comments.

 :warning: This bot utilizes **Deep Learning** for training purposes.
 Be sure to have a powerful dedicated graphics card (a card with >= 3000 cuda cores) if you want to train the bot yourself.
-Training on CPU might take forever.
+Training on CPU alone might not work.
 <br>
 <br>